Shadow-Blaxe-123/L2-Assignment-4/README.md

 - [x] Pagination
 - [x] Add a loading icon for API shenagins
 - [x] Fix the next button bug.
-- [x] Edit/Borrow/Delete btns Ui
+- [x] Edit/Borrow/Delete/Create btns Ui
 - [x] Delete Logic
 - [x] Make Delete Confirmation popup
 - [x] Delete Toaster
 - [x] Make an Edit page
+- [x] Make an create page
 - [x] Make the RTK Queries for the edit
+- [x] Make the RTK Queries for the create
-- [ ] Make the RTK Queries for the edit/borrow/borrow summary.
+- [ ] Make the RTK Queries for the borrow/borrow summary.
 - [ ] A Borrow Modal success or toast
 - [ ] Make toasts for every action